-- Reports based on the blended mobilities on how to apply the good practices on the involvement of civil society in the promotion and enhancement of cultural heritage in each country involved.
+- Reports based on the blended mobilities (digital invasion interventions) on how to apply the good practices on the involvement of civil society in the promotion and enhancement of cultural heritage in each country involved.
 The reports are not purely descriptive: on the contrary, they provide insights on the practical implementation of the activities, in order to make the experience in different contexts easily accessible and replicable.

-“Cultural operators” who were be involved in the training and organization of digital invasions:
+1.Cultural operators who were involved in the training and organization of digital invasions:

 - Operators of the tourist system (employees of the municipality and the main places of cultural interest, tourist guides, etc.);

 - Digital facilitators;

-New proactive actors/public in the dissemination of cultural heritage
+2. New proactive actors/public in the dissemination of cultural heritage:

 - Young people and disadvantaged adults;